alinnman/celestial-navigation/README.md

 #### Refraction errors

-In addition we may have errors due to refraction (which is a pysical / a posteriori phenomenon) being quite difficult to model precisely.,
+In addition we may have errors due to refraction (which is a physical / a posteriori phenomenon) being quite difficult to model precisely.,

 Unit tests with benchmarks for refraction are currently missing.